 Also don't forget to consider how you can include Museums Advocacy Day on your website, or in your museum's newsletter, blog or other communications.

 If you only have five minutes, try this:

 This is a template for the standard length letter to the editor for your local paper.
 You may need to localize it more to interest your editor.
 Depending on the type of outlet and size of the market, you should submit this to the media at least a week before Museums Advocacy Day.

 Designed to let your local media know you are coming to Washington, D.C., as a citizen-lobbyist, making the case for museums everywhere.
 You can e-mail this to your local media with a brief, personal introduction from you, conveying your availability for interviews or commentary before, during or after Museums Advocacy Day.
 You should send to the media at least two weeks beforehand and, as with all these items, follow-up via phone.

 If you have an hour, try one of these:

 This provides the media with some ideas how they might cover your advocacy efforts.
 This can be used on its own or as a follow up to the main release (above).
 The media will often take your suggested story ideas and adapt them to better suit the editorial approach of the media outlet.

 Read by influentials, op-eds give you the opportunity to be both persuasive and authoritative.
-These op-eds include a “hole” for you to insert information and statistics relevant to your own museum, community or region.
-Ideally, this should be submitted to the editorial page/op-ed page editor two weeks before Museums Advocacy Day.
+These draft op-eds include a “hole” for you to insert information and statistics relevant to your own museum, community or region.
+Ideally, it should be submitted to the editorial page/op-ed page editor two weeks before Museums Advocacy Day.

 This could prove a good fallback should you come up empty with your local radio.
-You can pitch them on recording a public service announcement with you, for them to air at their discretion, before, during and after Museums Advocacy Day.
+You can pitch them on recording a public service announcement with you, for them to air at their discretion before, during and after Museums Advocacy Day.
 Be prepared for editing on the part of the station; it is often necessary in order to fit the station’s format.
-PSAs often need to be reviewed by the station weeks in advance,
+PSAs often need to be reviewed by the station weeks in advance.

 If you have two hours, try this: